wabubby/Econ-Obsidian/CIE 3M1a/Social Science.md

 Social sciences attempts to understand to the human condition and the world we live in. eg. history, geography, psychology.
 All of these use the [[Scientific Method]]

+Due to it's studying of individuals and groups, economics is a social science. good economists use the scientitic method to come to their conclusions.
+It may surprise you, but Economcs is a fairly recent science, emerging an odd 200 years ago.

 1. Observation: select an economic question to be answered:
 	1. Observation: People buy oranges in different amounts throughout the year.
 	2. Question: "Why do people buy oranges more some weeks than others?"